AmitGit217/etl-mssql-to-postgresql/README.md

 ## Objective

-You have in this repository two main components
+Your main mission is to convert MSSQL database to PostgreSQL while transforming the data such that it can fit in perfectly into the new Prisma schemas.

-1. MSSQL database file with pre-configured relationships, does relationships are not configured well mssql-db.bacpac
+You have your source database in the root folder in a file called `mssql-db.bacpac` You will need to configure you target database in the .env file as the following:

-2. Nest.js server with prisma schemes you can find the structure in prisma/prisma.schema
+    DATABASE_URL="postgresql://postgres:<password>@localhost:5432/test-etl?schema=public"

-The server is already built with schemas, relations etc.
+You will have three tables in the old database with some records, and a Prisma schemas in the `prisma/prisma.schema` file to understand the relationships between tables.

-Your mission is to take the data as is from the MSSQL and create ETL pipeline that will repair the weak relationships from the MSSQL and than load the tables into the postgreSQL database.
+In the old database (MSSQL) the relationships aren't good and they need massive transformation, how you that this is on you.

 Rules:

-1. You can use any tool you want.
+1.Do not change anything from the prisma schema.
+This is you structure you need to fit in.
-2. Do not change or modify anything from the prisma schemas or any configuration of the Nest server, just convert the old data to match the new database.
+2.You can use any tool you need, we are not going to block you from solving the problem for specific technologies.

-3. Make your solution as scalable as you can, imagine you are about to do the process for "n" databases.
+**Please make sure your solution is scalable as much as you can**